oracle/terraform-provider-oci/website/docs/d/core_service_gateways.html.markdown

 * `block_traffic` - Whether the service gateway blocks all traffic through it.
 The default is `false`.
 When this is `true`, traffic is not routed to any services, regardless of route rules.
 Example: `true`
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains the service gateway.
-* `defined_tags` - Usage of predefined tag keys.
-These predefined keys are scoped to namespaces.
-Example: `{"foo-namespace.bar-key": "foo-value"}`
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-* `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
-Exists for cross-compatibility only.
-Example: `{"bar-key": "value"}`
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the service gateway.
 * `services` - List of the services enabled on this service gateway.
 The list can be empty.
 You can enable a particular service by using [AttachServiceId](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/ServiceGateway/AttachServiceId).
 	* `service_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the service.